 Ever had one of these days?
-You’re hitting fairways, nailing greens in regulation, then 3 putting every damn green.
+You’re hitting fairways, nailing greens in regulation, then 3 putting every green?
+Yeah, me too.

 You don’t need me to tell you that good putting leads to good scores.
 And bad putting… well, you know the rest.